ashryanbeats/favicon-export-for-xd/README.md

 ### Markup Export

+1. ~User can copy favicon markup to clipboard~
-1. User can copy favicon markup to clipboard
+1. User can export favicon markup to file
+1. User can reuse last-used settings without configuration
 1. User can customize favicon markup with a custom path

 ### Dev